Cups (game): Capturing

-If the player chooses option one and the last bean lands in an empty cup a capture may take place.
-In a capture the opponent's cup adjacent to the formerly empty cup is emptied and placed into the capturing player's pot, unless the opponents cup is empty.
+If the player chooses option one and the last bean lands in an empty cup, a capture may take place.
+In a capture, the opponent's cup adjacent to the formerly empty cup is emptied and placed into the capturing player's pot, unless the opponents cup is empty.

 Blocked cups

-A blocked cup is one that contains more beans than would be needed to perform option two, sowing the beans into the pot.
-Generally, it is unwise to block one's cups because it makes sowing from that cup impossible.
+A blocked cup is one that contains more beans than would be needed to perform option two, sowing the beans into the pot. it is unwise to block one's cups because it makes sowing from that cup impossible.

 Object

 The object of Cups is to have more beans in one's pot than one's opponent.
 The game ends when neither player can make a move: a turn is always made if one is possible.

 Variation

 This game can also be played with any even number of cups.
-The cups are arranged in the same manner as above were each cup has one of the opponent's cup adjacent to it and a pot on each end.
-Ten beans are added to a player's stock for each extra cup he has.
-For example, if a player has ten cups he would have 100 beans and the board would consist of 22 containers.
+The cups are arranged in the same manner as above where each cup has one of the opponent's cup adjacent to it and a pot on each end.
+Ten beans are added to the player's stock for each extra cup he has.
+For example, if a player has ten cups, he would have 100 beans and the board would consist of 22 containers.